 - Requires OIT setup or management, such as a license server, cloud-based license management console, or end-user IdentiKey authentication via Active Directory or other method.

 - Requires data from other CU systems.

-If the software will meet ANY of the above criteria, contact OIT Software Licensing for next steps as OIT may need to manage the contract and the acquisition, or OIT may approve you to purchase on your own.
-Please note that the PSC may redirect your purchase requisition to OIT for approval if it meets the above criteria.
+SAM will review the agreement terms and conditions to identify business opportunities or risks.
+SAM may need to manage the contract and the acquisition or may approve you to purchase on your own in accordance with University purchasing policies and procedures.
+Please note that the PSC may redirect your purchase requisition to SAM for approval if it meets the criteria above.

 If your group or department purchases an enterprise license that covers the larger campus community, and you wish to make it available for campus use, please contact Software Asset Management so we can add the software to our catalog, if appropriate.

 Tier 1: Build a case for a consortium or centrally funded campus-wide license